MasabBinZia/My-Portfolio-Web/README.md

 # My-Portfolio Web

 Welcome to my portfolio website!
-I'm a junior frontend developer who's passionate about creating beautiful and user-friendly web experiences.
+I'm a junior frontend Engineer who's passionate about creating beautiful and user-friendly web experiences.
 On this site, you'll find some of the projects I've worked on, as well as information about my skills, background, and interests.

 ## Demo